Specy/specy-app/src/posts/a-rustc-soundness-bug-in-the-wild.md

     }
 }
 ```
-which turns out to have been an unsound mir optimization in the rustc compiler, affecting rust beta 1.83.0 and nightly 1.84.0.
+which turns out to have been <AnimatedText kind="glitch" text="an unsound mir optimization" trigger="loop" repeatDelay={3} style="font: inherit" /> in the rustc compiler, affecting rust beta 1.83.0 and nightly 1.84.0.
 The issue was given a `P-critical` priority, the bugged code fixed in a few days, and released a week later.

 # Conclusion